 It seems everywhere you look today people are talking about what they’re meant to do.
 In different contexts with different language, we are all saying the same thing.
-We want our lives to matter.
+We want our lives to mean something.

 Whether you think of this as a spiritual calling or as a more pragmatic approach to living a life full of purpose, chances are you’ve thought these same things.
 I can’t go into a coffee shop or restaurant where I don’t overhear someone at some point talking about this idea.

 Is this just a passing fad or the future of work?

 I read a study recently that said over 87% of the world’s workers are disengaged with their jobs.
 This means they either hate their work or are merely indifferent to it, punching a clock to earn a paycheck before they go home to do what they really want.

 I don’t know about you, but this seems to be a problem.
 Is work just a means of making a living, or can it also be a means to a meaningful life?

 At the end of WWII, when many men were returning to the factories and many women to their homes, Dorothy Sayers wrote a prophetic essay entitled, “Why Work?”

 In the essay, she explained that work was not just a means to an end, but that the work in itself was the end.
 The worker, she reasoned, ought to serve the work.
 She was afraid of people losing the purpose they found during the War when aligning their lives around a central purpose and wanted to warn people of the dangers of seeing work as an optional luxury as opposed to a human necessity.